RV Petrel: Surigao Strait

 After discovering USS Indianapolis, Petrel sailed to Surigao City in October 2017 to participate in the 73rd commemoration of the Battle of Surigao Strait.
-In November 2017, after getting the nod from the Philippines' National Museum, Petrel surveyed Surigao Strait and discovered the wrecks of the Japanese battleships Yamashiro, Fusō, and the destroyers Michishio, Yamagumo, and Asagumo.
+In November 2017, after gaining approval from the Philippines' National Museum, Petrel surveyed Surigao Strait and discovered the wrecks of the Japanese battleships Yamashiro, Fusō, and the destroyers Michishio, Yamagumo, and Asagumo.
 Each one was investigated by the ship's ROV and an onboard local historian confirmed the identity of the wreck.

 Ormoc Bay and USS Ward

 In December 2017, Petrel explored Ormoc Bay and discovered the wrecks of the American destroyers USS Ward, USS Cooper, the Japanese destroyer Shimakaze, and what is believed to be two Yūgumo-class destroyers.
 The discovery of the wreck of USS Ward was a central theme for the 76th commemoration of the Attack on Pearl Harbor on 7 December.

 Petrel expeditions in 2018

 Return to Ormoc Bay

 In early January 2018, Petrel returned to Ormoc Bay and dived one of the Yūgumo-class destroyers found in 2017.
 Based on the 127 mm guns and armament configuration, she was identified to be Hamanami.
 The identification also validated the final resting places of the other ships of the lost Japanese convoy TA-4: the destroyers Shimakaze, Wakatsuki and Naganami.
 The convoy was attacked by aircraft from Task Force 38 in the Battle of Ormoc Bay.
-Petrel and Octopus also dove their manned submersible Pagoo on USS Cooper.
+Petrel and Octopus also dove their crewed submersible Pagoo on USS Cooper.